 More than 20% of chicken – the most consumed meat in Ireland – is imported; so too 80%-plus of fruit and vegetables.
 Many prepared consumer foods also come from abroad.
 This reliance on the global market allows us to eat what we want when we want.
 But climate change is shaking that system – a system that many have warned has long been broken.

 In April, the Ulster Farmers' Union (UFU) warned there is "no doubt" that wet weather was now threatening domestic food production.
 Potato farmers predicted potential shortages and price rises as the weather curtailed early planting.
-"We are well used to coping with wet weather but the present situation is beyond anything that could have been planned for," said UFU president David Brown at the time.12672426671?profile=RESIZE_710x
+"We are well used to coping with wet weather but the present situation is beyond anything that could have been planned for," said UFU president David Brown at the time.

 The UK winter was one of the wettest on record, with farmer confidence levels “collapsing” according to the NFU.
 Farmers and the food chain need to adapt to a changing climate, but current implementation of adaptation is “too slow and fragmented”, according to the Environmental Protection Agency (EPA), which in January published Ireland’s first Climate Change Assessment Report (ICCA).
 Climate change “is happening” the EPA warned and “immediate and sustained actions” are likely to lead to sustained benefits – including for food security.

-situation worse and undermining food security.
+So, climate change is making a challenging situation worse and undermining food security.
 But is food safety also at risk?

 Food safety last